jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 #### Pushing a config to a mounted node in dry run mode
 To operate in dry-run mode (useful for testing or demo purposes), you can use one of the Mount cli calls within the imported **Frinx CLI** postman collection (**IOS XR/XR Mount/Mount IOS XR cli** or **IOS Classic/Classic Mount/Mount IOS Classic**).

-- First change the following lines within the body of the call to the following:
+- First change the values of the following lines within the body of the call to the following:

 ~~~~
 {